ghoneycutt/sensu-docs/content/sensu-go/5.10/api/overview.md

   - [Combining selectors and statements](#combining-selectors-and-statements)
 - [Request size](#request-size)

-**Sensu Go 5.10 includes API v2.**

-The Sensu backend REST API provides access to Sensu workflow configurations and monitoring event data.
+The Sensu backend API provides access to Sensu workflow configurations and monitoring event data.
 For the Sensu agent API, see the [agent reference][4].

 ## URL format